Shoulder to Shoulder

 Fide Gehner

-Fide has been involved with Shoulder to Shoulder for over 20 years.
+Fidelina (Fide) has been involved with Shoulder to Shoulder for over 20 years.
 She has helped with different projects and served as a liaison between Shoulder to Shoulder in the U.S. and the local and national authorities in Honduras.
-She serves as the treasurer of the Assocacion Hombro a Hombro in Honduras.
-More recently, she has been focusing on the education aspect of the organization through oversight of the scholarship program and bilingual education.
+She serves as the treasurer of the Asociación Hombro a Hombro in Honduras.
+More recently, Fide has been focusing on the education aspect of the organization through oversight of the scholarship program.

-Fide grew up in the rural community of Concepcion, Intibucá.
+Fide grew up in the rural community of Concepcion, Intibuca, which is an area in Honduras currently served by Shoulder to Shoulder.
 After obtaining a teaching degree in Honduras, she came to the U.S through a scholarship program to further her education and learn English.
-Upon her return to Honduras, she became involved with Shoulder to Shoulder where she met her husband, Tim.
+Upon her return to Honduras, she became involved with Shoulder to Shoulder where she met her husband, Tim, a volunteer on a medical brigade.
 She eventually moved to Cincinnati, OH.
-She has worked for Chiquita Brands International in their Human Resources Department for several years.
-Then she decided to stay home to raise her three daughters.
-She is involved with their school PTA’s, loves to do charity work and help to those less fortunate.
+She worked for Chiquita Brands International in their Human Resources Department for several years.
+She then left the corporate world for a while to focus on their 3 daughters.
+Fide is involved with school PTAs, loves to do charity work and help those less fortunate both here and in Honduras.

 Gregory A. Reinhart, PhD, Vice President of Research and Nutrition, Mathile Institute